Adrian Jones (sculptor): Later life

 Nominated by Goscombe John, Jones became a member of the Royal Society of British Sculptors in 1912 and was elected a Fellow of the same society in 1923.
 Jones' autobiography, Memoirs of a Soldier Artist was published in 1933.
 In 1934 Jones became an Honorary Associate of the Royal College of Veterinary Surgeons, and he was also an honorary member of the Incorporated Association of Architects and Surveyors.
 In 1935 he received the gold medal of the Royal Society of British Sculptors.

 Jones was married twice.
 In 1870 he married Emma Buckingham from Ross-on-Wye who died in 1887 and in 1891 he married Emma Wedlake and established a home and studio with her in Chelsea.
 That property was next door to the Chelsea Arts Club and Jones became an active member and sometimes office holder of the club.
-He died of influenza and bronchitis at his home in 147 Church Street, Chelsea, in January 1938 aged 92 and was cremated at Golders Green Crematorium.
-A memorial plaque to Jones is to be found at St. Laurence's Church in Ludlow, where his ashes are buried, next to that of the poet A. E. Housman.
+He died of influenza and bronchitis at his home in 147 Old Church Street, Chelsea, in January 1938 aged 92 and was cremated at Golders Green Crematorium.
+A memorial plaque to Jones is to be found at St Laurence's Church, Ludlow, where his ashes are buried, next to that of the poet Alfred Edward Housman.